 Skip to contents

-R-CMD-check Lint Code Base License: GPL v3 CRAN Issues Downloads Stars Like PINstimation? - Support our Work!
+R-CMD-check License: GPL v3 CRAN Issues Downloads Stars Like PINstimation? - Support our Work!

 Overview

-PINstimation provides utilities for the estimation of probability of informed trading models: original PIN (PIN) in Easley and O’Hara (1992) and Easley et al. (1996); multilayer PIN (MPIN) in Ersan (2016); Adjusted PIN (AdjPIN) in Duarte and Young (2009); and volume- synchronized PIN (VPIN) in Easley et al. (2011, 2012).
+PINstimation provides utilities for the estimation of probability of informed trading models: original PIN (PIN) in Easley and O’Hara (1992) and Easley et al. (1996); multilayer PIN (MPIN) in Ersan (2016); Adjusted PIN (AdjPIN) in Duarte and Young (2009); and volume- synchronized PIN (VPIN) in Easley et al. (2011, 2012); and an improved VPIN implemented (iVPIN), which follows Lin and Ke (2017).
 Various computation methods suggested in the literature are included.
 Data simulation tools and trade classification algorithms are among the supplementary utilities.
 The package enables fast and precise solutions for the sophisticated, error-prone and time-consuming estimation procedure of the probability of informed trading measures, and it is compact in the sense detailed estimation results can be achieved by solely the use of raw trade level data.

-• We have updated the initials_adjpin() function, which generates initial parameter sets for the adjusted PIN model, to align with the algorithm outlined in Ersan and Ghachem (2024).
+• initials_adjpin(): Aligned the function, which generates initial parameter sets for the adjusted PIN model, with the algorithm outlined in Ersan and Ghachem (2024).

 New Features in Version 0.1.2